J-Mowbray/SwiftUIHelloWorld/README.md

-It is a smimple application, which shows the following to the user:
+It is a simple application, which shows the following to the user:

 <img width="349" alt="image" src="https://github.com/user-attachments/assets/9786929a-de26-4ae8-9901-418a558bad17">